Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

 querying the SQL database.
 The ``models.py`` file is where the ``alchemy`` scaffold put the classes that implement our models.

-Here is the complete source for ``models.py``:
+Open ``tutorial/tutorial/models.py``.
+It should already contain the following:

    .. literalinclude:: src/basiclayout/tutorial/models.py
       :linenos:
       :language: py

-Let's take a look.
-First, we need some imports to support later code.
+Let's examine this in detail.
+First, we need some imports to support later code:

    .. literalinclude:: src/basiclayout/tutorial/models.py
       :end-before: DBSession